 And this just brings you more strategies to slash your taxes and turn your real estate investments into a tax-saving machine.
 And, you know, again, this book just goes deeper into a lot of the stuff from 10 31 exchanges to taking advantage of opportunity zone, tax benefits, how to supercharge your nest egg with self-directed investment strategies, steps to use your rental properties to legally wipe out your taxable income.

-What else did they talk about in their ways to take advantage of the tax reform benefits that came about with all your real estate deals, accelerating your depreciation, and even common retirement and investment tax traps, and really how to avoid those.
+What else did they talk about in their ways to take advantage of the tax reform benefits that came about with all your real estate deals, accelerating your depreciation, and even common retirement and investment tax traps, and really how to avoid those?
 So, you know, people sometimes make the mistake of investing in their retirement account and then only find out that, you know, they've made a mistake.
-They don't have any tax benefits or maybe not liable for tax penalties because they did it wrong.
+They don't have any tax benefits or maybe are not liable for tax penalties because they did it wrong.

 Here's another blog that you can read – 12 Books to Read if You Want to Get Rich.